Photo: Thomas Sirk

 --- 2016: He was about to open his second season as a starter when he suffered a partial tear to his left Achilles’ tendon.

---- 2017: Upon earning a sixth-year medical redshirt, he was still at Duke when injured he ruptured his left Achilles’ working out for spring drills.
-With Daniel Jones emerging as an NFL prospect in 2016 and unchallenged in 2017 spring drills, Sirk opted to transfer to East Carolina for playing time.
+--- 2017: Upon earning a sixth-year medical redshirt, he was still at Duke when injured his left Achilles’ working out in the off-season.
+With Daniel Jones emerging as an NFL prospect in 2016, Sirk opted to transfer to East Carolina for 2017 playing time.
 He won the starting job and played in 11 games.
 He threw for 1,655 yards and nine touchdowns and ran for 165 and three scores.